How-to Identify Woven Chair Seats

 Chairmakers such as Hans Wegner, Neils Møller, Borge Mogensen, Arne Jacobsen and others were designing smooth, sleek, organic and comfortable chairs, using quality woods (primarily teak), and craftsmanship.

-The laced version has a slightly bumpy or nubby look to it and the unlaced has a more smooth texture.
+The laced version has a slightly bumpy or nubby look, while the unlaced version has a more smooth texture.

 Chairmakers incorporated a 3-ply cord on their woven chair seats and would weave it around a series of L-shaped nails on the underside of the seat.